A child playing with a soccer ball on green grass in a park setting, with people and dogs in the background.

 Randall's Island Park

-Lisa R: The wide array of free public events, festivals and learning opportunities hosted on this NYC gem make Randall's Island a great destination for families.
+Lisa R said: The wide array of free public events, festivals and learning opportunities hosted on this NYC gem make Randall's Island a great destination for families.
 A walk or bike ride down the eight miles of meandering, car-free paths takes visitors by an urban farm, numerous public gardens, and waterfront natural areas.

 Inwood Hill Park